Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Date Seed Coffee

-Completely caffeine-free and gut-friendly.
-A warm, comforting drink that soothes your stomach — unlike regular coffee, which would irritate it further during recovery.
+Completely caffeine-free and gentle on the gut.
+A warm, comforting drink that soothes your inflamed stomach — unlike regular coffee, which would irritate it significantly and worsen dehydration.
+An excellent alternative during recovery when you miss your normal hot drink ritual.

 1

-Do not force solid food.
-Focus on fluids only — water, oral rehydration solution, clear broth.
-Your stomach needs rest right now.
+Do not force any solid food.
+Focus exclusively on small sips of fluids — water, oral rehydration solution (ORS), or clear broth.
+Your inflamed stomach and intestines need rest from digestion right now.
+Trying to eat dates at this stage will likely be rejected by your body.

 2